nuprl/TypeWhich/README.md

 # Artifact Evaluation: Getting Started

-This chapter assumes that you are either:
+Before starting this chapter, we must either:

-  - Using the <span class="smallcaps">TypeWhich</span> Virtual Machine, or
+  - Use the <span class="smallcaps">TypeWhich</span> Virtual Machine, or

-  - Have installed <span class="smallcaps">TypeWhich</span> yourself,
+  - Install <span class="smallcaps">TypeWhich</span> manually, along
-    along with all the third party tools we use for evaluation.
+    with all the third party tools we use for evaluation.

-To get started:
+**Warning:** <span class="smallcaps">TypeWhich</span> uses the Z3 SMT solver under the hood, and different versions of Z3 can produce slightly different results.
+The expected outputs that we document in this guide were produced on the <span class="smallcaps">TypeWhich</span> Virtual Machine.

+If the following steps are successful, then we can be quite confident that <span class="smallcaps">TypeWhich</span> and all third-party tools are working as expected.

-1. From the terminal, enter the
+1. From a terminal window, enter the
     <span class="smallcaps">TypeWhich</span> directory:

-        cd ~/typewhich
+        cd typewhich

-2. Run the <span class="smallcaps">TypeWhich</span> benchmarks, and output results to `results.yaml`:
+2. Run the <span class="smallcaps">TypeWhich</span> benchmarks and output results to `results.yaml`:

         ./bin/TypeWhich benchmark benchmarks.yaml > results.yaml

     This will take less than five minutes to complete.
-This command runs the benchmark programs using five tools (and
+This command runs the GTLC benchmarks using all five tools, including
-    <span class="smallcaps">TypeWhich</span> in two modes).
-For each
+    <span class="smallcaps">TypeWhich</span> in two modes.
+Therefore,
-    benchmark, you will thus see six lines of output (on standard error):
+    for each benchmark, we will see six lines of output (on standard error).
+For example:

         Running Gtubi on adversarial/01-farg-mismatch.gtlc ...
         Running InsAndOuts on adversarial/01-farg-mismatch.gtlc ...